elisabethkoert/FEATHER/docs/Developer-Guide/Coding-Conventions.md

 New sub-object types should follow the same folder convention as existing ones:

-- Each modality gets its own subfolder under the experiment's processed-data folder if it produces more than a handful of files (see `HISTO/`, `ICME/` in [[Architecture Overview|Developer-Guide-Architecture-Overview]]).
+- Each modality gets its own subfolder under the experiment's processed-data folder if it produces more than a handful of files (see `HISTO/`, `ICME/` in [Architecture Overview](./Architecture-Overview]]´´.md).
 - Use an `init<Modality>Folder(ee)` function (see `initHistoFolder`, `initIcmeFolder`, `initLightSheetHistoFolder`) to create this subfolder on first use, guarded by `testSafeDir` and a check for whether the folder already exists (warn rather than silently overwrite).
 - Cached list-of-recordings files follow the `List_<Modality>[_raw].mat` naming pattern (see `listBerabr`, `listIcme`, `listHistImg`, and their `*Raw` counterparts) — reuse this pattern for new modalities rather than inventing a new listing convention.